 Oct.
-1- Fromista: 15 1/2 miles, 5 1/2 hours
+1- Fromista: 15 and one-half miles, 5 and one-half hours

 Oct.
-2- Carriòn de Los Condes: 12 miles, 3 1/2 hours
+2- Carriòn de Los Condes: 12 miles, 3 and one-half hours

 We start the morning out with a good laugh, when a German Pilgrim wonders out loud if those are real roosters crowing (as if on cue) every time we leave and arrive in a new town.

-Today’s route is on what is called the “Soul-less Senda”, a gravel path that follows along the highway.
+Today’s route is on what is called the “Soul-less Senda,” a gravel path that follows along the highway.
 Only a ravine divides the road from the path, but luckily today is Sunday, so traffic is sparse (everything shuts down on Sundays in Spain except restaurants and bars).

-I pass the time thinking about how Pilgrims made this trip hundreds of years ago without the latest equipment from REI and wondering if all these lovely little towns we’ve visited would even still exist without the Camino.
+I pass the time thinking about how pilgrims made this trip hundreds of years ago without the latest equipment from REI and wondering if all these lovely little towns we’ve visited would even still exist without the Camino.

 We have to walk to the end of town to get to our hotel, San Zoilo Real Monesterio and we are captivated from the moment we see it.
-Dating back to the 11th century, this monestery has been meticulously restored and is now a national monument.
+Dating back to the 11th century, this monastery has been meticulously restored and is now a national monument.

 We investigate every nook and cranny of this immense building.
 Only guests may visit the cloisters and the church.
 The door is opened for us and we are the only ones to enter.
 The cloisters are so still, so peaceful and we can almost still hear the Gregorian chant CD that was playing at reception.
 We marvel at how ornate the church is, with its impressive artwork and sculptures.

 Oct.
-3- Terradillos de Los Templarios: 17 miles, 51/2 hours
+3- Terradillos de Los Templarios: 17 miles, 5 and one-half hours

 Today, there are no services for miles, so it is suggested that we eat before starting out.
 The path is somewhat flat and featureless.
-We pass the time by chatting with Pilgrims from England, Australia and Michigan.
+We pass the time by chatting with pilgrims from England, Australia and Michigan.

 We are pleased to see that Albergue Templarios is right at the beginning of town.
 We meet up with a couple from Utah and enjoy dinner together.

 Oct.
-4- Calzadilla de Los Hermanillos:, 17 miles, 6 1/2 hours
+4- Calzadilla de Los Hermanillos:, 17 miles, 6 and one-half hours

 When we arrive at Casa el Cura we hear someone singing in the kitchen.
 It is the husband, Leo, and he and his wife, Jemma, the owners, come to greet us.
 The place is so charming and we feel right at home.

-We enjoy Leo’s cooking at a big table with Pilgrims from Iceland, France, Ireland, Montana and Oregon.
+We enjoy Leo’s cooking at a big table with pilgrims from Iceland, France, Ireland, Montana and Oregon.
 The wine flows and we enjoy the stimulating conversation.